The Power of Love (Jennifer Rush song): Laura Branigan version

 American singer Laura Branigan recorded "The Power of Love" under the title "Power of Love" for her fifth studio album, Touch (1987).
-Produced by David Kershenbaum, the track was released in October 1987, by Atlantic Records, as the album's second single and reached number 26 on the US Billboard Hot 100 that December, becoming Branigan's seventh and final top-40 entry.
-"Power of Love" also peaked at number 19 on Billboards Hot Adult Contemporary chart.
+Produced by David Kershenbaum, it was released in October 1987 by Atlantic Records as the album's second single.
+The song reached number 26 on the US Billboard Hot 100 in December 1987, becoming Branigan's seventh and final Top 40 hit.
+It also peaked at number 19 on the Billboard Hot Adult Contemporary chart.

-Branigan would say of "Power of Love": "There's a song on this album" ("Power Of Love") "that to me is the ultimate in singing.
-It's a real emotional tear-your-heart-out kind of song.
-It's a classic torch song with today's feeling.
-I think those are the ones that live on forever.
+Branigan described the track as "the ultimate in singing", calling it "a real emotional tear-your-heart-out kind of song" and "a classic torch song with today's feeling".
+She added that its wide vocal range made it both demanding and deeply expressive.

-"It has a range that keeps going on and on.
-It is really challenging vocally and yet it is really emotional.
-Emotion of the most important thing for me."